EVERY DAY IS A GOOD DAY TO BE A TRINITY TROJAN

 Many ex-players come back every June to give a free football camp for young Trojans (The Ikuna Camp directed by former Trinity HS All-American, Moses Vakalahi).

-It’s even going to get more exciting to play football at Trinity…… In May, the Trinity Football Team will move into the new indoor practice facility, The Murray Athletic Center (spacious JV and Varsity dressing rooms, wonderfully equipped new weight room, a fabulous indoor turf practice field, and more.)
+It’s even going to get more exciting to play football at Trinity…… In May 2013, the Trinity Football Team moved into their new indoor practice facility, The Murray Athletic Center (spacious JV and Varsity dressing rooms, wonderfully equipped new weight room, a fabulous indoor turf practice field, and more.)

 Dallas Morning News all time play-off game “Top-10 finishes”.